allegro/allegro.tech/_posts/2016-11-09-deep-learning-for-frame-detection.md

 [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN) to solve this problem?

 CNNs are currently used in all state-of-the-art solutions to problems of image classification/segmentation etc.
-If you are interested in this topic we will briefly explain the building blocks of CNN, mainly convolution itself, neural network and making the network deep.
+If you are interested in this topic we will briefly explain the structure of the CNN and provide description of building blocks applied to construct it, namely:
+- convolutional and max-pooling layers, responsible for feature extraction
+- fully connected layers (along with dropout layer), which perform classification tasks.

 ## How does it work?

 ### Convolution

-Remark: Convolution used in CNN is not a convolution in mathematical sense&mdash;it is just inspired by original convolution operation.
-Let's illustrate what we mean by convolution in our context on a one dimensional signal :
+Let's illustrate what we mean by convolution in our context on a one dimensional signal

 ```python
 import numpy as np